How much does it cost to put a dog or cat to sleep in the UK?

 Median £60 across 25 real prices

-Having a vet come to your home to put your dog to sleep spares an anxious car journey and lets your dog stay in a familiar spot.
+Having a vet come to your home to put your dog to sleep spares an anxious car journey and lets your dog stay somewhere familiar.

 After a pet dies, you usually choose between a communal cremation, where several pets are cremated together and no ashes come back, and an individual cremation, where your pet is cremated alone and the ashes are returned to you.